NERSC/tokio-abc/README.md

 ### VPIC-IO

 VPIC-IO is an I/O kernel that emulates the writing of a checkpoint file as performed by the [VPIC application][].
-It is characterized by

-- single shared-file writes using the HDF5 library and MPI-IO
+It is characterized by single shared-file writes using the HDF5 library and MPI-IO, and it accepts one or two command-line arguments:

+- the path to an output file, and
-- 1 GiB of data per MPI process
+- optionally, the number of particles per process in units of 1048576

-- 128 MiB transactions
+For example,

+    srun -n 1536 ./vpicio_uni $SCRATCH/vpic.hdf5 32

+Each particle is 32 bytes (six 32-bit floats and two 32-bit integers), so the above example will write out a total of 103,079,215,104 particles (1536 processes * 64 * 1048576 particles) or 3.000 TiB.
+If the second parameter is omitted, the default value is 32.
+This corresponds to 1.0 GiB per process.
+The benhcmark does not touch any other file systems or `$PWD`.

 The VPIC-IO benchmark was written by [Suren Byna] and depends on the [H5Part library][].
 The H5Part library included in this repository is derived from [H5Part 1.6.6][] and requires HDF5 1.8.

-The `vpicio_uni` application takes a single command-line argument, which is the path to the output file.
-For example,

-    srun -n 32 ./vpicio_uni $SCRATCH/vpicio.h5part

-will run VPIC-IO across 32 processes and write 32 GiB (a fixed 1 GiB/process) to `$SCRATCH/vpicio.h5part` (which need not exist).
-It does not touch any other file systems or `$PWD`.

 ### BD-CATS-IO